-Charles Diemer Heckle was born February 6, 1911 to Fredrick and Florence Heckle who lived in Philadelphia, Pennsylvania.
+Charles Diemer Heckle was born on February 6, 1911 to Fredrick and Florence Heckle who lived in Philadelphia.
 Charles was one of seven children.

-After moving several times, the family eventually would settle in Spring City, Chester County.
-Sometime after Charles graduated from high school, he got a job with the State Highway Department as a surveyor.
+After moving several times, the family settled in Spring City, Chester County.
+After Charles graduated from high school, he got a job with the state highway department as a surveyor.

 Tech Sergeant Charles Diemer Heckle was killed in action on September 1, 1944 in France.
 He died from wounds suffered in a bombing raid.